Titus Labienus: Defection from Caesar, command under Pompey in Civil War

 After Caesar crossed the Rubicon, Labienus left his post in Cisalpine Gaul and joined Pompey.
 He was rapturously welcomed on the Pompeian side, bringing some Gallic and German cavalry with him.
 He also brought an account on Caesar's military strength.

 Pompey made Labienus commander of the cavalry (magister equitum).
 Labienus attempted to persuade Pompey to face Caesar in Italy and not retreat to Hispania (Iberian Peninsula, comprising modern Spain and Portugal) to regroup, insisting that Caesar's army was thin and weakened after his campaign in Gaul.

 But Labienus's ill fortune under Pompey was as marked as his success had been under Caesar.
 From the defeat at the Battle of Pharsalus, where he commanded the cavalry, he fled to Corcyra, and after hearing of the death of Pompey then proceeded to Africa.
 He created confidence in the followers of Pompey by lying to them, claiming that Caesar had received a mortal wound at the Battle of Pharsalus.
 He was able through sheer force of numbers to inflict a slight check upon Caesar at the Battle of Ruspina in 46 BC.
 By arranging his troops into dense formations, he tricked Caesar into thinking he had only foot soldiers, and was able to rout Caesar's cavalry and surround his army.
 However, Labienus was unable to defeat Caesar's forces, and was compelled to leave the field.
 After the defeat at the Battle of Thapsus, he joined the younger Gnaeus Pompeius in Hispania.

 Death came to Labienus in the Battle of Munda, an evenly matched conflict between the armies of Caesar and the sons of Pompey.
 King Bogud, an ally of Caesar, approached the Pompeians with his army from the rear.
 Labienus was commanding the Pompeians' cavalry unit at the time, and seeing this, took the cavalry from the front lines to meet him.
 The Pompeian legions misinterpreted this as a retreat, became disheartened and began to break.
-Pompeians suffered massive casualties during the rout.
+Pompeians suffered massive casualties during the rout, in which Labienus himself was killed.
 This defeat ended Caesar's Civil War.
-Labienus was killed during the rout.
-According to Appian, (BC2.105), his head was brought to Caesar.
-Caesar then dispatched men to locate the body of his old friend, and buried Labienus with full honours.
+According to Appian, (BC2.105), his head was brought to Caesar, who then dispatched men to locate the body of his old friend, and buried him with full honours.